Kanishk-Kulshrestha/Neural-Network-Scratch/README.md

-A Neural Network Built from scratch with only NumPy and trained on fashion MNIST
+A Neural Network Built from scratch with NumPy and trained on fashion MNIST

 Either you can train the model yourself, or simply load the pre-trained model (fashion_mnist.model) to save time and resources.